4 Steps to Improving Productivity [useful tips]

 Productivity means many things.
 Productivity means ensuring that all activities in an organisation make sense and create more value than costs, setting and achieving goals with optimal use of resources, coordination of all efforts, and influencing everyone to pull in a common direction to achieve the goals of the team and the organisation.

 Productivity is related to the way how people invest their time, knowledge and resources (money and materials) at their disposal.
 The best companies do even more.
-Excellent companies do even more:
+Excellent companies do the following:

-Create a great culture with ‘Employeeship’ behaviour.
+Create a great culture with ‘Employeeship’ behaviour

 It means doing your best and is the foundation on which you build good productivity.

-Create a culture of productivity.
+Create a culture of productivity

-Develop leadership and managerial behaviour.
+Develop leadership and managerial behaviour